As summer camps wind to a close and kids make their final splashes at the pool, parents have one thing on their minds

 1. Operation Homefront's Back-to-School Brigade

 Operation Homefront partners with Dollar Tree to collect school supplies for military children as part of their Back-to-School Brigade.
-Dollar Tree stores put out collection barrels through August 9, and then Operation Homefront volunteers distribute them to military children at events throughout the country during the back-to-school season.
-Visit the Operation Homefront website for more information and programs in your area.
+Volunteers distribute the supplies at events throughout the country during the back-to-school season.
+Visit the Operation Homefront website for more information and to find events in your area.

 2. Tax-Free Shopping Days